sanster23/k8s-prow-guide/README.md

     this will give you a publicly accessible endpoint (in my case)

     http://github.sanster23.ultrahook.com
-7. Create a docker hub credentials secret in k8s `kubectl create secret generic docker-creds --from-literal=username=<USERNAME> --from-literal=password=<PASSWORD>`
+7. Create a docker hub credentials secret in k8s, this will help us to use credentials to build and push images to docker registry.
+  `kubectl create secret generic docker-creds --from-literal=username=<USERNAME> --from-literal=password=<PASSWORD>`